 Indigenous status of the mother

 Not stated mother

 The Australian Capital Territory data contain a relatively high proportion of New South Wales residents who gave birth in the Australian Capital Territory.
-The proportion of mothers who gave birth in the Australian Capital Territory who were residents elsewhere was 14.0% in 2019.
+The proportion of mothers who gave birth in the Australian Capital Territory who were residents elsewhere was about 15% in 2020.

 When interpreting the data, it is important to note that these births to non-residents may include a disproportionate number of high-risk and multi-fetal pregnancies associated with poorer perinatal outcomes.
 This is because women with high risk pregnancies may be more likely to be transferred from smaller centres in New South Wales (that do not have the facilities to manage such births safely) to the Australian Capital Territory to give birth.

 Therefore, percentages or rates such as those for pre-term births and perinatal deaths may be inflated for births that occur in the Australian Capital Territory.
 Reporting by state or territory of usual residence of the mother helps to address this issue.

 Detailed information on completeness for all data items in the NMMDC at the national level, for 2012 to 2020, is available in the interactive data visualisation below.

 Definitions for the terms used to quantify completeness:

 Supplied: supplied an appropriate value for a proportion of records for the data item during specified collection year/s

 Not supplied or stated: proportion of values supplied as not stated or missing, where a jurisdiction has either supplied appropriate values for a portion of records or did not supply any value for all records for the data item during the specified collection year/s.